AlphaWolf6940/Optomizer/README.md

 # How to Run
 Download the "Optomizer.jar" and then,
 Open the Terminal and locate to the download
-Then run "sudo java -jar Optomizer.jar"
-The "Optomizer.jar" will be located in the release section.
+Then run <pre> ```sudo java -jar filename ``` </pre> (write the download name in place of filename) The "Optomizer.jar" will be located in the release section.

 # Java
-This app requires you to have Java 21 or above to be installed*.
+This app requires you to have Java 24 or above to be installed*.
+Sorry about the java version but it was need to implement more features.
+V1.0.0, and V2.0.0beta use Java24 (Class version is 68).

 # Why use Sudo?
 This app changes the priority of the app by pid and to do that you need admin prevelages.